Lincoln County, Georgia: Racial and ethnic composition

+2020 census

+As of the 2020 census, the county had a population of 7,690 and 2,142 families residing in the county.
+The median age was 48.7 years.
+18.5% of residents were under the age of 18 and 24.7% of residents were 65 years of age or older.
+For every 100 females there were 95.3 males, and for every 100 females age 18 and over there were 94.5 males age 18 and over.
+0.0% of residents lived in urban areas, while 100.0% lived in rural areas.

+The racial makeup of the county was 68.1% White, 27.6% Black or African American, 0.2% American Indian and Alaska Native, 0.3% Asian, 0.0% Native Hawaiian and Pacific Islander, 0.3% from some other race, and 3.4% from two or more races.
+Hispanic or Latino residents of any race comprised 1.2% of the population.

+There were 3,245 households in the county, of which 25.4% had children under the age of 18 living with them and 27.8% had a female householder with no spouse or partner present.
+About 29.3% of all households were made up of individuals and 15.5% had someone living alone who was 65 years of age or older.

+There were 4,389 housing units, of which 26.1% were vacant.
+Among occupied housing units, 76.6% were owner-occupied and 23.4% were renter-occupied.
+The homeowner vacancy rate was 1.7% and the rental vacancy rate was 7.7%.

 Recreation and historical sites

 Since the creation of Clarks Hill Lake, recreation has contributed to Lincoln County's growth.
 It is a main destination for tourists, providing fishing, boating, and other water sports opportunities for visitors and nearby residents.

 Toward the eastern part of Lincoln County, just before the South Carolina line, is Elijah Clarke State Park.
 This park is roughly 447 acre.
 In May of every year, Elijah Clarke holds a bluegrass festival which has become a major attraction in the last 20 years.
 Several well-known bluegrass musicians play at this event each year, including Lincoln County natives, The Lewis Family.
 Also held annually at Elijah Clarke is an Arts and Crafts Festival and a Log Cabin Christmas.

 There are many historic places to visit in Lincoln County.
 They include: